Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Results and comparisons with Generators

 Figure~\ref{fig:xsec_AnaBin_Angular_With_RatioToGENIE} and \ref{fig:xsec_AnaBin_TKI_With_RatioToGENIE} show the extracted cross section compared to various generator predictions described above.
 The covariance matrix from the extraction (Sec.~\ref{sec:xsecextraction:extraction}) is used to evaluate the $\chi^{2}$ and $p$-value for each of the prediction (Table~\ref{tab:xsec_chi2_summary}).

 The impact of the higher $F_{A}$ from the LQCD calculation and MINERvA measurement can be seen in Fig.~\ref{fig:xsec_AnaBin_Angular_With_RatioToGENIE}, which is expected from the corelation between $Q^{2}$ and scattered angles of the out-going particles.
-The nuclear ground state is sensitive to the TKI variables shown in Fig.~\ref{fig:xsec_AnaBin_TKI_With_RatioToGENIE}. \NEUT is the least compatible in the angular variables with a $p$-value of 0.178 but shows nice agreement in the TKI variables.
-The difference between \texttt{hA2018} and \texttt{hN2018} are not noticeable from the $\delta p_{T}$ but becomes larger at higher angles of $\delta \alpha_{T}$.
+The nuclear ground state is sensitive to the TKI variables shown in Fig.~\ref{fig:xsec_AnaBin_TKI_With_RatioToGENIE}. \NEUT shows the lowest $p$-value in the angular variables at 0.190, but this is still compatible within two standard deviations.
+The $p$-value of \NEUT is higher in the TKI variables (0.936). \texttt{hN2018} predicts higher cross section at the higher tail of the $\delta p_{T}$ distribution, where the impact of FSI is expected to be most prominent.
 The unique shapes predicted by \NUWRO and \GIBBU in the $\delta p_{T}$ distribution in both the Fermi peak (150--200\,MeV) and the higher tail results in the two least compatible predictions in the TKI variables, but still within one standard deviation.
 The current budget of both statistical and systematic uncertainties does not provide enough discrimination power between various models that we compared to our extracted cross section (i.e., none of the models are rejected by $p$-value criteria of 5\%).
 As illustrated in Fig.~\ref{fig:xsec_AnaBin_FracUnctFromNminusX}, the analysis is limited by both statistical and systematic uncertainties.
 The former can possibly be overcome by adding in additional data taken with NuMI with the opposite beam polarity (though this has a somewhat different flux at ICARUS) and/or by collecting more NuMI data at the ICARUS detector in the same beam polarity.
-The largest source of systematic uncertainty is coming from the detector, and there are on-going efforts on improving our knowledge of the detector simulation, which will be implemented in the upcoming ICARUS physics analyses.
+The largest source of systematic uncertainty is coming from the detector, and there are on-going efforts on improving our knowledge of the detector and the reality of the simulation, which will be implemented in the upcoming ICARUS physics analyses.
+Some of the detector effects are specific to the ICARUS configuration (such as long horizontal wires and warm electronics readout), and other effects and efforts to characterize them are part of the calibration procedure that are beneficial to the broader LAr TPC program.